react-grid-layout/react-grid-layout/README.md

 cols: ?number = 12,

 // A selector that will not be draggable.
+// For example: draggableCancel:'.MyNonDraggableAreaClassName'
+// If you forget the leading . it will not work.
 draggableCancel: ?string = '',

 // A selector for the draggable handler
+// For example: draggableHandle:'.MyDragHandleClassName'
+// If you forget the leading . it will not work.
 draggableHandle: ?string = '',

 // If true, the layout will compact vertically